What is a summary offence?

 - Interestingly, section 464C(4) of the Crimes Act prescribes that a drink driving offence under section 49(1) of the Road Safety Act 1986 is not covered under the Crimes Act requirement to caution but does not preclude the operation of section 139 of the Evidence Act.

-In short, although summary offences are less serious charges than indictable charges, pleading guilty can still have serious ramifications for your future, your finances and your criminal record.
-If you would like to avoid a criminal record follow the link.
+Although summary offences are less serious than indictable charges, pleading guilty can still have serious ramifications for your future, your finances, and your criminal record.
+If you would like to avoid a criminal record, follow the link.

-If you have been charged with a summary offence that is going to Court it is always advisable to seek advice from an experienced criminal lawyer.
-If you have been charged, call our office and have a chat to one of our experienced lawyers today.
+If you have been charged with a summary offence that is going to court, it is always advisable to seek advice from a specialist criminal lawyer.
+If you have been charged, call our office and speak to one of our experienced lawyers today.